 We recognize and appreciate the need for attorneys of varied backgrounds and skills, and offer an inclusive environment that relies on diverse perspectives to ensure that we effectively serve the American people.
 Whether you are a law student or a seasoned attorney, there are opportunities for you at the Department of Commerce.

-To learn more about the Contract Law Division within the Office of the Assistant General Counsel for Administration and Transactions, please visit CLD.
+To learn more about the Office of the Chief Counsel for International Commerce, please visit OCCIC.

 Attorney Advisor (Industry and Security) - The Office of the General Counsel is seeking a junior attorney at the GS-11 or 12 level and/or recent law school graduates at the GS-11 grade level to join the Office of Chief Counsel for Industry and Security (OCC/IS).
 OCC/IS provides legal advice and support to the Bureau of Industry and Security (BIS) on a wide range of issues critical to advancing U.S. national security, foreign policy and economic objectives.

-To learn more about the Office of Chief Counsel for Industry and Security, please visit OCC/IS.
+To learn more about the Office of the Chief Counsel for Industry and Security, please visit OCC/IS.